 Can You Play SuperEnalotto in the UK?

 You do not need to be Italian to play the SuperEnalotto.
-Providing you are of legal age and can purchase a ticket, then you can play.
-In the UK, the best place to buy these tickets is through sites like MultiLotto, as discussed above.
+Providing you are of legal age and can bet on the outcome, then you can play.
+In the UK, the best place to buy these lines is through sites like MultiLotto, as discussed above.
 This site is licensed to operate in the UK and as well as this Italian lottery you can also play domestic lotteries from the United States, Ireland, Brazil, Spain, Germany, Finland, and many more.

 The bonus ball in the SuperEnalotto is known as the “Jolly”.
 This functions like the bonus ball used in the UK National Lottery and other domestic lotteries, and not like the Lucky Stars used in the Euromillions.
 In other words, it is a ball not chosen by the player, but one that can help them to climb the prize tier when matched along with main number balls.